Welcome to the most complete guide to the best landmarks in Madrid.

 » Check out my popular post: End-to-end Madrid travel guide.

-Besides, although most of Madrid´s most famous landmarks are clustered together in the city center, some relevant monuments in Madrid are dotted throughout the city.
+Besides, although most of the most famous Madrid landmarks are clustered together in the city center, some relevant monuments are dotted throughout the city.

-Therefore, I have put together in this post the most important Madrid landmarks to help you to plan and optimize your trip to Spain.
+Therefore, I have put together in this post the most important Madrid landmarks to help you plan and optimize your trip to Spain.
+The Madrid Tourist Map can also help you easily locate the top-rated attractions, ensuring you don’t miss out on any of the city’s delights.

 In addition, for the main areas, I have attached a free interactive map with the most important tourist spots in Madrid.